Room Parent FAQ

 - Often classes do something personalized for part of the end of the year gift (book with pages from each student, photo of the class that everyone signs, fingerprint picture) etc..

-- Classes may opt to do something smaller in addition for teachers birthdays and Staff Appreciation Week (balloons, cupcakes, flowers, cards from the class etc.)
+- Classes may opt to do something smaller in addition for teachers’ birthdays and Staff Appreciation Week (balloons, cupcakes, flowers, cards from the class etc.), if funds allow.
+The PTO does a lot for Staff Appreciation Week for the full building so it’s not necessary to duplicate it if funds aren’t available.

 - Please be sure to include the Instructional Assistants that are a part of the daily classroom experience as well.